Telementoring Bridges the Gap in Sickle Cell Disease Care

 The Pediatric Sickle Cell ECHO follows the hub-and-spoke model to bring together teams of SCD consultants who offer interactive sessions to physicians, nurses, nurse practitioners, social workers, and other healthcare professionals, who then help manage their patients’ condition locally.

-The barriers to visiting a specialist can lead to missed appointments or settling for care with less-experienced clinicians, both of which could lead to more ER visits, hospitalizations, disability, and mortality.
+The barriers to visiting a specialist can lead to missed appointments or settling for care with less-experienced clinicians, both of which could lead to more ER visits, more hospitalizations, disability, and even death.

 The online sessions follow a standardized format of presenting case-based discussion through video conferencing.
 A clinician presents a clinical conundrum in the outpatient setting, emergency department, or inpatient setting and frames clinical questions for the content experts and other providers to discuss, debate, and comment.
 In the case of sickle cell disease, the case discussions may revolve around issues such as pain management, medication compliance, or the risks and benefits of chronic transfusion therapy.
 At the end of each session, a short didactic presentation grounds the discussion in the latest literature.